-Pasta made fresh according to Italian tradition is unspeakably more supple, satisfying, and gratifying than the dried-out store-bought stuff.
+Pasta made fresh according to Italian tradition is unspeakably more supple, satisfying, and gratifying than the dried-out store-bought stuff and will make your mouth water.
 Here’s how to make it at home.

 Making your own pumpkin pie spice is as easy as dumping some spices you probably already have, into a bowl and stirring them together.
 No need to run to the store.
 You’re welcome.

 What do we adore most about roast chicken?
 The fix-it-and-forget-about-it-ness of it.
 That and the countless ways to fancy it up.
 Here’s one of our fuss-free favorites.

 What could be easier than plopping some hot peppers in a bottle of booze, setting it aside for as long as you can resist, and then drizzling it over everything?
 Exactly.